MrZainRP/mz-tints/README.md

 ### MZ-TINTS - an XP sink where players exchange XP for tints + other possible rewards

+Tints and weapon finishes are underused and underappreciated in my experience. mz-tints seeks to make tints accessible to players as a flex for trading in certain hard-earned XP - for use with mz-skills.

+# 1. This resource includes a modification to qb-weapons.
+Either take the client and server files from the folder "weapons replacement" (and then delete that folder) OR amend your qb-weapons as set out at steps 4 and 5. #

 ### Introduction
 - Includes a modification to qb-weapons to make colourful tint sprays include a progress bar re: application and remove the item upon use;
 - Players can exchange the XP of up to 6 skills (connected to mz-skills; set by config) for tint tokens to acquire temporary and permanent weapon tints;